Bank of England’s Carney hints at stimulus in no-deal Brexit

 Johnson, a former mayor of London, has said Britain will leave on Oct.
 31 “do or die” while Hunt, the current foreign secretary, says it’s an artificial deadline that could be extended again.

-Brexit has already been delayed from its original date of March 29 after Parliament rejected Prime Minister Theresa May’s Brexit deal three times.
+Brexit has already been delayed after Parliament rejected Prime Minister Theresa May’s Brexit deal three times.
 Both leadership candidates have said they will look to negotiate changes to the withdrawal agreement that deals with citizens’ rights post-Brexit, Britain’s financial obligations to the EU and making sure no hard border returns between EU member Ireland and Northern Ireland, which is part of the United Kingdom.

 Johnson has said that a “standstill” agreement can be reached which would see a temporary continuation of the tariff-free economic relationship between Britain and the EU.

 Carney and many others have said such an agreement is only possible if Britain and the EU are working toward a new trade deal.
-But there’s no guarantee the EU would agree to that if issues within the withdrawal agreement, such as the Irish border, have not been dealt with.
+But there’s no guarantee the EU would agree to that if issues within the withdrawal agreement, like the Irish border, have not been dealt with.
 The other countries in the World Trade Organization would also have to give their backing.

 Carney meanwhile warned that opting for a no-deal Brexit just to end the current economic uncertainty will be damaging.